 §1.5.
-Standards of Conduct39[S15].
+Standards of Conduct 39[S15].

-A. Declaration of Policy40.
-Town officersOfficials, RTM members, members of boards, commissions, authorities, and committees, and all employees of the Town shall demonstrate by their example the highest standards of ethical conduct, to the end that the public may justifiably have trust and confidence in the integrity of government.
-As agents of public purpose, they shall hold their offices or positions for the benefit of the public, shall recognize that the public interest is their primary concern, and shall faithfully discharge the duties of their offices regardless of personal considerations.

-B. Conflict of Interest41.
-No elected or appointed Town officer or employee or Official, RTM member or any member of any authority, board, commission, or committee employee shall:

-(1) Solicit or accept any gift, directly or indirectly, whether in the form of money, loan, gratuity, favor, service, thing or promise, or in any other form, under circumstances in which it can reasonably be inferred that the gift is intended to influence the Town officerOfficial, employee, or member in the performance of official duties; (Nothing in this paragraph shall preclude the solicitation or acceptance of lawful contributions for election campaigns-).

-(2) Disclose confidential information gained by reason of the office or position or use such information for the personal gain or benefit of anyone;

-(3) Knowingly have or acquire any financial interest or any personal beneficial interest, direct or indirect, in any contract or purchase order for any supplies, materials, equipment or contractual services furnished to or used by the Town in connection with any project, matter or thing which comes within the Town officer'sOfficial's, employee's, or RTM member's jurisdiction or the jurisdiction of the board, commission, authority, committeeBoard, Commission or any other body of which the person is a member (unless such interest is acquired through being the lowest responsible bidder after public advertisement); or

-(4) Engage in any business transaction or activity or have a financial interest, direct or indirect, which is incompatible with the proper discharge of the
+- A. Declaration of Policy40.
+Town officers of Dodge Series of Dogge Series of Policy of Dogge Series of Policy of Dogge Series of the Town shall demonstrate by their example the highest standards of ethical conduct, to the end that the public may justifiably have trust and confidence in the integrity of government.
+As agents of public purpose, they shall hold their offices or positions for the benefit of the public, shall recognize that the public interest is their primary concern, and shall faithfully discharge the duties of their offices regardless of personal considerations. - B. Conflict of Interest41.
+No elected or appointed Town officer or employee or Official, RTM member or any member of any authority, board, commission, or committee employee shall: - (1) Solicit or accept any gift, directly or indirectly, whether in the form of money, loan, gratuity, favor, service, thing or promise, or in any other form, under circumstances in which it can reasonably be inferred that the gift is intended to influence the Town officerOfficial, employee, or member in the performance of official duties; (Nothing in this paragraph shall preclude the solicitation or acceptance of lawful contributions for election campaigns.). - (2) Disclose confidential information gained by reason of the office or position or use such information for the personal gain or benefit of anyone; - (3) Knowingly have or acquire any financial interest or any personal beneficial interest, direct or indirect, in any contract or purchase order for any supplies, materials, equipment or contractual services furnished to or used by the Town in connection with any project, matter or thing which comes within the Town officer's Official's, employee's, or RTM member's jurisdiction or the jurisdiction of the board, commission, authority, committee Board, Commission or any other body of which the person is a member (unless such interest is acquired through being the lowest responsible bidder after public advertisement); or - (4) Engage in any business transaction or activity or have a financial interest, direct or indirect, which is incompatible with the proper discharge of the

-41 2022 recodification and edit of previous Article XI, §11.2 (2006).
-Derived from Chapter XXV of the 1975 Charter; and, Article XI, §11.2 of the 1997 Charter, official duties or which may tend to impair the independence of judgment in the performance of the Town officer's Official's, employee's, or RTM member's official duties42.